 - Evaluate current and past environmental practices.

-- Determine the need for further investigation.
+- Determine the need for further investigations.

-Phase II: Detailed investigations
+Phase II: Detailed Investigations

 Phase II Objectives